 The Bottom Line

 The goal with any cold email subject line is to strike that balance between being professional and being personable.
 You want to write your subject line in a way that piques the imagination just enough without sounding hyperbolic or salesy.
-If you’re looking for more help in this area, Funnelfly is an automated platform that offers follow-up emails that can have you up and running in minutes and includes cold email subject lines based on the content being automatically sent.
+If you’re looking for more help in this area, Funnelfly is an email automation platform that can have you up and running in minutes and includes cold email subject lines based on the content being automatically sent.
 This ensures that at just the right time, your prospects get the right email to move them through your sales funnel.
 And it all starts the moment it arrives in their inbox.